evanlong-me/claude-code-usage/README.md

 - 📋 **Clean Table Display** - Organized tabular output with token counts, costs, and project info
 - 🔍 **Smart Filtering** - Filter by time ranges and project names
 - 📈 **Flexible Sorting** - Sort by cost, time, tokens, or project name
+- 🔄 **Auto Update Check** - Automatically checks for new versions and notifies when updates are available
 - 🚀 **Easy to Use** - Simple installation and intuitive commands

 ## 🚀 Quick Start